How long does a hip prosthesis last?

 • how modern today's implants really are,

-Chapter 1: Modern hip prostheses – what does “durability” mean?
+Chapter 1: Modern hip prostheses - what does 'durability' mean?

-Two key terms determine lifespan:
+Two central concepts determine the lifespan:

 1. Mechanical durability